Self-publishing on Kindle with Amazon KDP is the only way to go. However, in my judgment, this is not always true.

 Kindle or an iPad?

-All of my friends and family have an iPad.
-All of my French-speaking friends too, and they occasionally read ebooks with it.
+All of my friends and family have an iPad, including all of my French-speaking friends, and they occasionally read ebooks with it.

-I see almost one person in five using an iPad while waiting at an airport in Europe.
+I see many people using iPads while waiting at airports in Europe.

 The rest almost always have an iPhone or Android.
-I see people on trains reading on iPads and iPhones – and, perhaps, reading ebooks in French and German, as well as English.
+I see people on trains reading on iPads and iPhones—and, perhaps, reading ebooks in French, German, and English.

-Sure, it’s one very important publishing platform.
-But one that is basically limited to a US-centric readership and, very often, Amazon Prime members.
+Sure, it’s a very important publishing platform, but it is basically limited to the US and possibly UK readership and, very often, Amazon Prime members.

-The rest of the world is equipped and ready to read and buy ebooks but not only on Amazon.
+The rest of the world is equipped and ready to read and buy ebooks, but not only or necessarily from Amazon.

 Smart self-publishers know this and are already publishing on several platforms and online ebook retailers.

-The next stage of growth in ebook sales will come from markets other than the US.
+The next growth stage in ebook sales will likely come from markets other than the US and UK.

-With a Kindle device, you get protected Kindle version ebooks.
+With a Kindle device, you can only buy protected Kindle version ebooks.

-You can probably buy the same ebook from a range of retailers with a tablet, and perhaps even DRM-free.
+You can probably buy the same ebook from a range of retailers for a tablet, and perhaps even DRM-free.

-So you can use a purchased ebook on almost any device and safely back up and store your library.
-You can even lend it to a friend.
+You can then use a purchased DRM-free ebook on almost any device, safely back up and store your library, and even lend it to a friend.

 Are there enough readers outside the US who read in English?